ismyilson/Codetronaut/README.md

 [(Back to top)](#table-of-contents)

-Some commands are used for configuration, and due to their nature might require a couple clicks (don't worry, these are the only times you'll click!), that being some useful commands to get started are:
+Some commands are used for configuration, and due to their nature might require a couple clicks (don't worry, these are the only times you'll click!), that being said, some useful commands to get started are:
 - `Set work directory`.
 This will show a popup window asking you to select a directory, which will be marked as work directory.
 -  `Set editor to <editor of choice>`.
 This will set the editor (and start it) to your editor of choice.*